 GeneCards Summary for AZIN2 Gene

 AZIN2 (Antizyme Inhibitor 2) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Arginine and proline metabolism.
+Diseases associated with AZIN2 include Chorioretinitis.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
 GO annotations related to this gene include ornithine decarboxylase activity and putrescine transmembrane transporter activity.
 An important paralog of this gene is ODC1.

 UniProtKB/Swiss-Prot for AZIN2 Gene

 Antizyme inhibitor (AZI) protein that positively regulates ornithine decarboxylase (ODC) activity and polyamine uptake.
 AZI is an enzymatically inactive ODC homolog that counteracts the negative effect of ODC antizymes (AZs) OAZ1, OAZ2 and OAZ3 on ODC activity by competing with ODC for antizyme-binding (PubMed:17900240).
 Inhibits antizyme-dependent ODC degradation and releases ODC monomers from their inactive complex with antizymes, leading to formation of the catalytically active ODC homodimer and restoring polyamine production (PubMed:17900240).
 Participates in the morphological integrity of the trans-Golgi network (TGN) and functions as a regulator of intracellular secretory vesicle trafficking (PubMed:20188728).